CMHAAorg/cmhaa-website/site/content/about.md

       finibus nisl, ut ullamcorper enim purus ut nisl."'
     type: our_board
-    our_board_exec_description: Our executive works hand-in-hand with members to support their involvement with CMHAA at a strategic level, and in the day-to-day delivery of our initiatives.
+    our_board_exec_description: Our executive works hand-in-hand with members to support their involvement with the Corporate Mental Health Alliance Australia at a strategic level, and in the day-to-day delivery of our initiatives.
   - type: friends_cmhaa
     friends_cmhaa_title: Expert advisors
     friends_cmhaa_description: We are guided by a group of mental health experts from across Australia.